-With overseas vacays still looking dubious for the foreseeable thanks to all the passport debaccles, we've been turning our mind to holidays in the sunny UK instead, and one kind of UK holiday at that.
-One such jolly getaway we've had a blast on in the past is a cheeky getaway on the British waterways.
-So, if you fancy life on a canal boat for a few nights but are dubious because you have tots in tow, then you need this handy dandy guide to narrowboating with kids...
+With overseas vacays still feeling a bit dubious for the foreseeable thanks to all the passport debaccles, we've been turning our mind to holidays in the sunny UK instead, and to a one kind of UK holiday at that.
+One such jolly getaway we've had a blast on in the past is a cheeky getaway on the British waterways, so, if you fancy life on a canal boat for a few nights but are hesitant because you have tots in tow, then you need this handy dandy guide to narrowboating with kids...

 Spend some time looking into routes

 If you're a novice narrowboater, then the chances are you aren't going to want to do 80 million locks in a row on your first afternoon, so choose a route that suits your family and experience level.
 The Canal & River Trust (which we're proud members of) has some fantastic route suggestions to kickstart your plans, but in a nutshell, we rather like these particular waterways when it comes to family narrowboating fun:

 Anderton Marina, Cheshire

 We made a big vacay splash exploring the canals from Gayton Marina, and Stoke Bruerne is a must-stop-at for the quaintest canal-side village ever.
 You can also head in the other direction if you have time and meander over to Warwick Castle.

 Hilperton Marina, Bath